Unpaid Internship Opportunities

 Court Services Interns must be classified as a junior to be considered.

-Students who wish to apply for an internship must first contact the Chief Court Counselor or Center Director of the District or Center of which they would like to carry out their internship.
+Students who wish to apply for an internship must first contact the chief court counselor or center cirector of the district or center of which they would like to carry out their internship.
 General information on each may be found below along with contact information.

 The Juvenile Court Services Section of the Division of Adult Correction and Juvenile Justice provides services in each of 30 local judicial districts that cover all 100 North Carolina counties.
 When a juvenile is alleged to have committed a “delinquent” offense (any criminal offense committed under age 16), or is alleged to be “undisciplined” (truant from school under age 16, or running away or ungovernable under age 18), the juvenile is referred to a Juvenile Court Counselor.